WOR (AM): Adding new shows

 On January 2, 2013, WOR added former WABC weekend host Mark Simone to its weekday morning line up.
 WOR offers ten hours of live and local programming on weekdays, with syndicated programs heard the rest of the day.
 Weekends feature mostly paid brokered programming on health, money, real estate and other topics.

 In late 2014, after WOR cancelled the hot talk Elliot in the Morning show, simulcast from iHeart alternative rock station WWDC in Washington, D.C., former WNBC sportscaster Len Berman and Tampa Bay area radio host Todd Schnitt were hired as the station's morning hosts.
 Schnitt left WOR in October 2017, while Berman continued with guest co-hosts in the 6 am–10 am slot.
 A new co-host, NY Post Broadway columnist, Michael Riedel, was added in 2018.
 Riedel had been a regular contributor to the "Imus In the Morning" show.

 On January 1, 2014, both the Rush Limbaugh and Sean Hannity shows were transferred from rival talk radio station WABC, owned by Cumulus Media.
 Since Premiere Networks, owned by iHeartMedia, syndicates both shows, the shows were brought in-house to WOR to boost the station's ratings and retain revenue.
-Limbaugh died in February 2021, and the show was succeeded by the duo of Clay Travis and Buck Sexton in June 2021.
+Limbaugh died in February 2021, and the show was succeeded by the Clay Travis and Buck Sexton Show in June 2021.